vish25v/react-todo-list/README.md

+A responsive todo-List made using ReactJS.
+Made use concepts like of props, state and ref for input form, keys and list.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>